timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 * A Rest Service Implementation module
 * The Composite Application module

-Each _Implementation_ and _Composite Application_ Module having a corresponding Index POM: i.e. a [dedicated curated repository](../FAQ/200-resolving.html#managing-repositories).
+each of these _Implementation_ and _Composite Application_ Modules having a corresponding Index POM: i.e. a [dedicated curated repository](../FAQ/200-resolving.html#managing-repositories).

-The tutorial is Maven and command-line based; the reader may follow this verbatim or use their favorite Java/IDE.

-## Create the Project

 We start by creating the required project skeleton.

+## Creating the Project

-In your Project root directory (i.e. the directory containing your [`settings.xml` configuration](017-enRoute-ArcheTypes.html#project-setup-for-snapshot-archetypes)), create the **microservice** project as follows:
+In your Project root directory (i.e. the directory containing your [`settings.xml` configuration](017-enRoute-ArcheTypes.html#project-setup-for-snapshot-archetypes)), create the **microservice** project:

 {% highlight shell-session %}
 $ mvn -s settings.xml archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=project-bare -DarchetypeVersion=7.0.0-SNAPSHOT